godfather9916/autowithdrawal-bot/README.md

 You yourself can set which coin you want to withdraw by entering the address of the smart contract, and from what amount.

-●Setting the amount from which the withdrawal will be made.
+● Setting the amount from which the withdrawal will be made.

-●Management takes place through a telegram bot.
+● Management takes place through a telegram bot.

-●Notifications in telegram and many more.
+● Notifications in telegram and many more.